Can you remember the last time you left your house without a handbag? I bet you’d struggle to – as would most women.

 The ‘it bag’ phenomenon really took flight in the 1990s and early 00s, with famous stars regularly pictured carrying their favourite bags.
 The Fendi Baguette grew in fame after it was featured in Sex and the City, with the Balenciaga Motorcycle made famous by Kate Moss.
 And Phoebe Philo’s Paddington for Chloé was then the fastest-selling handbag ever made, with all 8,000 of all Spring 2005 bags selling out on pre-order.

 So why not feel like Jane Birkin for a day?
-Give us a call to tell us about your dream ‘It Bag’ and we’ll create your very own bespoke-to-you design.
+Contact us to tell us about your dream ‘It Bag’ and we’ll create your very own bespoke-to-you design.